 … you started your business with a vision – whether to change the world, make yourself rich, be your own boss, solve a problem or something else – so instead of pushing forward with a vague concept of growth being the driving force, let’s re-discover that vision, expand it and use it to get clarity over what you want to achieve for you, your team and your stakeholders.

-Our Vision Statement, is a comprehensive document detailing your business at a point determined in the future, written as if it has already happened.
+A Vision Statement, in comparison, is a comprehensive document detailing your business at a point determined in the future, written as if it has already happened.

-It captures your overall vision for the business (such as the software example above), but then expands into “sub-visions” for different parts of the business that are important to you.
+It captures your overall vision for the business (such as our example above), but then expands into “sub-visions” for different parts of the business that are important to you.

 Imagine yourself at a date in the future (I like to project 5 years ahead, but use what works for you), then imagine yourself there, at that point in time.
 You have achieved your dreams for the business and your lifestyle.